vinsol-spree-contrib/spree_item_returns/README.md

   3. Click on 'Return Product' button.
   4. Select the product which need to be returned, and fill fields with appropriate data.
 And click on 'Create'

+**Here is a detailed article with screenshots on how does it work: http://vinsol.com/spreecommerce-items-return**

 ## Testing